timmak/arc-docs/src/md/en/aws/guides-data.md

   accountID *String
 ```

+NOTES:

+- further seperating reads from writes is a decent idea
+- isolating stage data from prod data is not a horrible idea

     Let's create a database client to do the usual persistence methods.

 Create a couple of modules `accounts` and `notes` to represent their corosponding tables: